MicrosoftDocs/dynamics365smb-docs/business-central/finance-sustainability-journal.md

 A recurring journal is a sustainability journal that has specific fields for managing transactions that you often post with few, if any, changes.
 Examples include sustainability transactions such as electricity or heat, or other similar transactions.
 You can use recurring journals to post fixed and variable amounts.

-When you use a recurring journal, entries that you will regularly post must be created only one time.
+When you use a recurring journal, entries that you'll regularly post must be created only one time.
 Information such as the accounts, dimensions, and dimension values remain in the journal after posting.
 Each time that you post, you can make any changes that are needed.

 The **Recurring Method** field is important.
 It determines how the amount on the journal line is handled after posting.
 For example, if you use the same amount every time that you post the line, you can select the **F Fixed** option to let the amount remain after posting.
 If you use the same accounts and text on the line, but the amount varies every time that you post, you can select the **V Variable** option to delete the amount after posting.